Nobody wants their enjoyment of golf spoilt by accidents and all golfers are responsible to ensure their safety and the safety of others.

 - Wind may cause trees or branches to fall.

-- From time to time it is necessary to spray chemicals on the course so avoid oral contact with gloves, balls, tees, etc.
+- From time to time it is necessary to spray chemicals on the course.
+Even though all these chemicals are EU approved you are advised to avoid oral contact with gloves, balls, tees, etc.

 - Please take care when using buggies or driving in the car park .